wjtje/Trackless-sever/log.md

 # New in this version

  - List the total time recorded by each location
+ - The database will check if the combination groupID and setting in unique

 # Changed in this version

 # Things that are fixed

  - Fixed the sort
+ - It is now impossible to store two users with the same username

 # Things that are removed

  - All deprecated commands are removed
+ - Every error now has a response

 # SQL changes